srtee/lammps-USER-CONP2/README.md

    must be the *root* directory containing the `README` file, not the `src` directory).
 In bash, run the command `export LAMMPS_PREFIX=/path/to/lammps`.
 2. In the root directory of *this* repository, run the install script via `bash ./install_cmake.sh`
-3. Compile LAMMPS using the usual CMake procedure, setting `-D PKG_USER-CONP2=on`.
-The fix can be used with the `USER-INTEL` accelerator package by also setting `-D PKG_USER-INTEL=on`, in which case you should use the Intel C++ compiler and link against Intel MKL for the best performance.
+3. Compile LAMMPS using the usual CMake procedure, setting `-D PKG_USER-CONP2=yes`.
+This package can be installed alongside the `USER-INTEL` accelerator package by also setting `-D PKG_USER-INTEL=yes`, in which case you should use the Intel C++ compiler and link against Intel MKL for the best performance.
+4. Alternatively, compile LAMMPS using the legacy Make procedure, including `make yes-user-conp2` to set up this package for inclusion.

 It is also possible to use the legacy `make`-based build system by copying all relevant `.cpp` and `.h` files into the LAMMPS `src` directory and manually specifying the BLAS/LAPACK compile and link options.

+# Known issues

+Fix conp is likely to crash without an error message if electrolyte particle IDs are non-contiguous (e.g. after a `delete_atoms` command).
+Repairing this will likely require significant code refactoring; for now, the situation may be remedied by a suitable `reset_atom_ids` command.

+The PPPM flag causes weird things to happen in Poiseuille-flow-type simulations.
+Omitting that flag works fine (albeit with much lower performance). **Repairing this is a priority issue.**

 # Usage instructions